TeraProxy/Inspector/README.md

 ![Screenshot](http://i.imgur.com/iEn1mtV.png)

 ## Usage
+The script is enabled by default and will automatically inspect players that apply for your group.

-While in game, open a whisper chat session with "!Inspector" by typing "/w !inspector" in chat and hitting the space bar.
+While in game, open a proxy chat session by typing "/proxy" or "/8" in chat and hitting the space bar.
 This serves as the script's command interface.
 The following commands are supported:

-* on - Enables the script (default)
-* off - Disables the script
+* inspect - enable/disable Inspector

-Any other input returns a summary of above commands in the game.

-Alternative commands in all other chats:
-* !inspect - Toggles between "on" and "off" state

 ## Safety
-Whatever you send to "!Inspector" in game is intercepted client-side.
+Whatever you send to the proxy chat in game is intercepted client-side.
 The chat is NOT sent to the server.

+## Changelog
+### 1.2.0
+* [*] Some code cleanup
+* [*] Full conversion to Pinkie Pie's command module
+### 1.1.0
+* [+] Added logging of a character's information to the console
+### 1.0.0
+* [*] Initial Release